-This super-simple rhubarb chutney recipe comes from The Great Book of Rhubarb by Elaine Lemm and is based on a recipe which belonged to the mother-in-law of a Yorkshire based foodie.
-Anne Smith, and you can read all about her at the end of the recipe.
+This super-simple rhubarb chutney recipe comes from "The Great Book of Rhubarb" by Elaine Lemm and is based on a recipe which belonged to the mother-in-law of a Yorkshire based foodie, Anne Smith.
+Read all about her at the end of the recipe.

-- Bring all the above to the boil.
+Bring all the above to the boil.
 Reduce heat.

-- Let it plop away till thick and dark brown
+Let it plop away till thick and dark brown.

 Stir now and then.

-- This amount of chutney takes about an hour to cook and fills 6 one pound (450g) jars.
+- This amount of chutney takes about an hour to cook and fills 6 one-pound (450 g) jars.

 - The rhubarb chutney will keep for several months in sealed jars kept in a cool place but it is not necessary to put it in the fridge only once it is opened.

-It is imperative to sterilize jam jars so they are clean and sparkling for the chutney.
+- It is imperative to sterilize jam jars so they are clean and sparkling for the chutney.
 Unclean jars will reduce the shelf life of the chutney.

-Who Is Anne Smith
+Who Is Anne Smith?

-Ann Smith, keeper of the 'Plopping Away' Rhubarb Chutney recipe was a real character, known affectionately as Miss Marples, with her direct manner and keep-out-the-rain tweed hat!
-She was a really canny Yorkshire homemaker, as well as an all around great mom and grandmother.
-This recipe has traveled happily along the generations of the Smith Family, with her granddaughters Annabel and Abigail carrying on the annual tradition of The Rhubarb Chutney making, following the lovely handwritten, now rather sticky, recipe card instructions!
-As wife to her son Mike, I am an honored sharer of the chutney making team.
-I look forward each year to using the rhubarb that was transferred from one garden to another, to keep the deemed to be circa 100-year-old rhubarb on the go, and keeping the store cupboard topped up with chutney.
-Recipe courtesy of Irene Myers"
+Ann Smith–keeper of the Plopping Away Rhubarb Chutney recipe–was a real character, known affectionately as Miss Marples for her direct manner and keep-out-the-rain tweed hat!
+She was a really canny Yorkshire homemaker as well as an all-around great mom and grandmother.
+This recipe has traveled happily through generations of the Smith Family, with her granddaughters Annabel and Abigail carrying on the annual tradition of making rhubarb chutney by following the lovely handwritten, now rather sticky, recipe card instructions!
+Her son Mike is an honored sharer of the chutney making team.
+She looks forward each year to using the rhubarb that was transferred from one garden to another, keeping the deemed-to-be-circa-100-year-old rhubarb on the go, and keeping the store cupboard topped up with chutney.